contentstack-launch-examples/launch-edge-ip-blacklist-example/README.md

-# Edge IP Whitelist Example
+# Edge IP Allowlist Example

 A Next.js application demonstrating IP-based access control using Contentstack Edge Functions.
-This project shows how to implement IP whitelisting to restrict access to your application based on client IP addresses.
+This project shows how to implement IP allowlisting to restrict access to your application based on client IP addresses.

 ## 🚀 Features

-- **IP Whitelist Protection**: Restrict access to specific IP addresses only
+- **IP Allowlist Protection**: Restrict access to specific IP addresses only
 - **Edge Function Integration**: Uses Contentstack Edge Functions for real-time IP validation
 - **Modern UI**: Beautiful, responsive interface built with Next.js and Tailwind CSS
 - **Real-time Access Control**: IP validation happens at the edge for optimal performance